 MUSIC PLAYLISTS AS A MODEL FOR PORTFOLIO ORGANIZATION

-Ask students in advance to bring their laptops and/or iPods to class.
+Ask students in advance to bring their laptops and/or iPods to class, and be prepared to do a lot of close monitoring to make sure they stay on task.

 I put students in groups of 3 and told them to think of a specific event or activity—not a generic party, for instance—and then plan a playlist or mix-tape (a.k.a. mix-CD for Gen Y and below) for it.
 Playlists were to be approximately 10 songs long, and songs were to be united by a common element, such as genre, theme, content, or so on.
 Songs had to be organized in the order they were to be played.
 I asked students to write down their playlists on a sheet of paper but to exclude the event they had chosen.